What Is the Desktop Client?

 - What the desktop client is and how it differs from the finwave web app

-- The four problems it solves: Discovery, Manifesting, Onboarding, and Synchronization
+- The problems it solves: Discovery, Manifesting, and (coming soon) Onboarding and Synchronization

 - How the organization-first model works